OfficialJhimmy/ai-contract-generator/README.md

-# 🤖 ContractForge - AI Contract Generator
+# 🤖 FirstRead- AI Contract Generator

 A production-ready AI-powered legal contract generator with real-time streaming using AWS Lambda, WebSockets, and Claude AI.